-The ice surface will be arranged in accordance with the NCAA Men's and Women's Ice Hockey Rules and Interpretations two days before the start of competition.
+The ice surface will be arranged in accordance with the NCAA Ice Hockey Rules and Interpretations two days before the start of competition (Wednesday).
 The NCAA will supply stencils and paint to apply ice markings (final site only).
-Please allow ample time for the installation of ice markings and refreezing.

 Laundry.

 The host of the finals is expected to provide laundry service for all participating teams at no charge to the teams.